-The plantar fascia is a long, thin ligament on the bottom of the foot purposed to support your foot’s arch and act as a shock-absorber.
-Plantar fasciitis occurs when that thick band of fibers is strained, causing irritation and inflammation.
+The plantar fascia is a long, thick ligament on the bottom of the foot that supports your foot’s arch and acts as a shock absorber.
+Plantar fasciitis develops when tension builds up in that ligament, creating inflammation and pain.

-Plantar fasciitis can result from various physical and lifestyle choices, but it is most commonly the consequence of poor foot biometrics, such as overpronation or high arches, and overuse of the tendon.
-What often starts as a minor nuisance can quickly grow into a sidelining injury if gone untreated properly and promptly.
+The cause of plantar fasciitis isn’t always clear, but it is most often the consequence of poor foot biometrics, such as overpronation, high arches, and overuse injuries.
+What often starts out as a minor nuisance can quickly grow into a chronic injury if left untreated.

-To prevent a developing or worsening plantar fasciitis condition, try practicing some of these preventative measures to put your best foot forward:
+To prevent plantar fasciitis from developing or getting worse, try practicing these preventative measures to put your best foot forward.

-- Avoid walking around barefoot or in flat-footed and worn-out shoes.
-Consider arch-supporting footwear when shoe-shopping or buying foot insoles.
-Orthotic inserts will protect your foot during physical activity and while the tendon heals.
+Avoid walking around barefoot or in flat-footed and worn-out shoes.
+The lack of support from shoes that are flat and battered can put undue pressure on the plantar fascia.
+Consider arch-supporting footwear when shoe-shopping or buying foot insoles to protect your feet.

-- When foot arches, calves and Achilles tendons are tight, they tug and tax the plantar tendon.
+When the foot arches, calves and Achilles tendons are tight, they tug and tax the plantar tendon.
 Stretching, foam rolling, and using a lacrosse ball can help relieve this tension.
-Make a habit to lengthen those muscles after long periods of rest, such as first thing in the morning.
+Start getting into the habit of stretching those muscles after long periods of rest, such as first thing in the morning.

 For persistent or acute plantar fasciitis pain, schedule an appointment with Airrosti.
 While ice, rest, orthotics, and pain relievers may temporarily ease your discomfort, the injury may reoccur unless you address the underlying cause.
 Airrosti providers are plantar fasciitis experts, using manual therapy and exercises to strengthen those weak and tight muscles.
 Our providers can determine the root cause of your pain and treat it directly at its source, so you can run, dance, and live pain free.